 \subsection{SPN-Connections-GA vs. SPN-Weights-GA}

 In this section, we verified the superiority of connection tuning over weight tuning by comparing the performance of SPN-Connections-GA with SPN-Weights-GA.

-As shown in Figure~\ref{fig5} (a) -- (c), compared with SPN-Weights-GA, SPN-Connections-GA achieved a higher average return on HalfCheetah-v2 and Swimmer-v2 and achieved comparable average return on HumanoidStandup-v2.
-Moreover, after 100 generations of evolution, SPN-Weights-GA could not achieve the performance level of DPN-Weights-PPO on HalfCheetah-v2 and Swimmer-v2.
-Especially for Swimmer-v2, SPN-Weights-GA could hardly learn, and its performance had been kept at a shallow level.
-These results showed that SPN's ``elite'' sub-network with random weights achieved a comparable or better return than the full-network with learned weights tuned by the same GA.
+Fig.~\ref{fig5} (a)--(c) shows that SPN-Connections-GA achieved a higher average return on HalfCheetah-v2 and Swimmer-v2 compared to SPN-Weights-GA.
+Additionally, SPN-Connections-GA achieved a comparable average return on HumanoidStandup-v2.
+It's worth noting that even after 100 generations of evolution, SPN-Weights-GA could not achieve the same performance level as {DPN-Weights-PPO~\cite{schulman2017proximal}} on HalfCheetah-v2 and Swimmer-v2.
+In fact, SPN-Weights-GA struggled to learn and was only able to achieve a shallow level of performance on Swimmer-v2.
+These results suggest that an "elite" sub-network of SPN with random weights can achieve a comparable or better return than the full network with learned weights tuned by the same GA.